LIS

 P. Adequate documentation supporting the reasons for termination must be filed in the case record.

-Q. When sufficient funds are not available, local departments of social services must screen applicants for potential eligibility and place them on the department's waiting list unless the family declines placement.
+Q. When sufficient funds are not available, local departments of social services must screen applicants for potential eligibility and place the applicants on the department's waiting list unless the family declines placement.

 Statutory Authority